Rdawson96/WhitbyBC/README.md

 #### 4. Contrast and Readability

-[Coolers Contrast Checker](https://coolors.co/contrast-checker/112a46-acc8e5)was used to ensure  sufficient contrast in colors chosen to make the content readable for users with visual impairments.
+[Coolers Contrast Checker](https://coolors.co/contrast-checker/112a46-acc8e5) was used to ensure  sufficient contrast in colors chosen to make the content readable for users with visual impairments.

 #### 5. Alt Text for Images